docker/docs/install/dtr-ami-byol-launch.md

 supported Docker Engine.

-You can install additional instances of the commercially supported Docker Engine either on premise or through AWS.
+You can install additional instances of the commercially supported Docker Engine either on premises or through AWS.
 For more information, see the [installation overview](index.md) for Trusted Registry.

 The remainder of this document refers to the running instance of this AMI as a “Trusted Registry”.